-ECB Greenlights Next Stage Of Digital Euro Project
+ECB greenlights next stage of digital euro project

 A digital euro would also offer a "pan-European" payment solution, the ECB said, countering the dominance of foreign payment giants like MasterCard, Visa or PayPal in the 20-nation eurozone.

-"A digital euro would increase the efficiency of European payments and contribute to Europe's strategic autonomy," ECB executive board member Fabio Panetta said in the same statement.

-Enthusiasts say a digital euro would ensure the ECB does not leave a gap later filled by private -- usually non-EU -- players and other central banks.
+Enthusiasts say a digital euro will complement cash and ensure the ECB does not leave a gap later filled by private -- usually non-EU -- players and other central banks.

 But he cited the rapid decline in the use of cash, as well as concerns about payment "sovereignty" in the eurozone as reasons to continue developing the project.